CFN-softbio/VISION/README.md

    - Configure connection details in the MinioCustomS3.py files

 #### Connection Between Frontend and Instruments
-VISION could connect with scientific instruments through various methods.
-By default, it uses keyboard injection to be compatible with the software used at the NSLS-II CMS beamline (https://github.com/NSLS-II-CMS/profile_collection).
+Currently, VISION uses keyboard injection for simple deployment; proper integration to the instrument control framework is recommended (work in progress).

 1. **Keyboard Injection (xdotool)**
    - Simulates keyboard inputs to control existing instrument interfaces
    - Requires xdotool on Linux (installed with `sudo apt-get install xdotool`)
    - Used by default in the `executeCommand` method in frontend/UI/program/executable.py

-However, VISION could be extended by executing the generated code/commands with:
+However, integration to the instrument control framework should be utilized, for example,

 2. **Direct API Integration**
    - For instruments with programmable interfaces
    - Configure custom command handlers in the backend
    - Requires specific knowledge of the instrument's API

-3. **Bluesky Integration**
-   - For facilities using the Bluesky framework
-   - Commands are translated to Bluesky plans
-   - Configure in the backend to interface with Bluesky RunEngine

-### Extending Functionality
+### IV.
+Adding/Extending Functionality
 #### Adding Instrument/Command Support
-To add support for new instruments or functions, you'll need to create JSON entries that define their respective commands:
+To add support for new instruments or add new functions to the current instrument, you just need to create/modify JSON entries (in `/backend/src/hal_beam_com/beamline_prompts
+/11BM/command_examples.json`) that define their respective commands.
+For each instrument, a corresponding folder and json is needed, e.g. `/11BM/command_examples.json`, `/12ID/command_examples.json`.

 1. **Define a new function in JSON format:**
    ```json